-6.1.1 The School will have local arrangements in place for the reporting of sickness absence which employees are required to follow and this will normally include the reason for the absence, how long they expect the absence to last and the expected date of return if this is known.
-The School would expect to be notified as soon as possible on the first day, and each subsequent day of absence and, well before the employee's normal start time in accordance with local practice, to enable the necessary cover arrangements to be made.
+6.1.1 The School will have local arrangements (to replace with the school will have a named member of SLT/Head Teacher to telephone) in place for the reporting of sickness absence which employees are required to follow and this will normally include the reason for the absence, how long they expect the absence to last and the expected date of return if this is known.
+The School would expect to be notified as soon as possible on the first day, and each subsequent day of absence and, well before as per school procedure but normally before 7.30am) the employee's normal start time in accordance with local practice, to enable the necessary cover arrangements to be made.
 Failure to comply with this will result in loss of pay unless there are acceptable mitigating circumstances.